Introduction

 Online gateways will be displayed in green while offline ones in grey.

-A left click on a gateway name will display a new menu.
+A left click on a gateway name will display the sinks associated to the gateway and some configuration menus.

-The fact the gateway is Offline is clearly stated and a left click on the cross will remove it from the list.
+The fact the gateway is Offline is stated and, if the gateway is not in use anymore or renamed, clicking on the cross will remove it from the list.
 In fact it will clear its retained MQTT status message on the broker.

-For online gateway, it will list sinks connected to it so as some information about the gateway itself (model and version as reported over the Wirepas Gateway to Cloud API) as shown below.
+For online gateways, it will list sinks connected to it so as some information about the gateways themselves (model and version as reported over the Wirepas Gateway to Cloud API) as shown below.

-From that point a left click on any of the listed sink will give access to its related option aggregated under 4 sections Node Configuration, Application and Diagnostics Configuration, Otap & Scratchpad status and Node information.
-A left click on the section title will either expand or collapse it.
+From that point a left click on any of the listed sink will give access to its related option aggregated under five sections Node Configuration, Application and Diagnostics Configuration, Configuration Data, Node information and Otap & Scratchpad status.
+Clicking on the section title will either expand or collapse it.
 The image presents how the menu looks like and is provided for illustration purposes.

 Under Node Configuration all related mesh network parameters can be (re)configured so as the stack state, node role and Operating mode.
-To update the sink configuration a left click on the “update sink config“ button is required.
-If the parameters values reverts back to their previous value it means the configuration failed.
+To refresh the sink configuration a left click on the “update sink config” button is required.
+If the parameters values revert back to their previous value it means the configuration failed.

-Under Application and Diagnostics Configuration, the diagnostics interval so as the Application Configuration Data can be managed.
+Under Application and Diagnostics Configuration, the diagnostics interval and the Application Configuration Data can be managed.
 A left click on the “update app config“ button will send the new configuration to the sink.
 Again if the the action fails the former values will be displayed again.

 Under Node information, some Wirepas stack related information will be listed.